Prosecutors will seek the death penalty for 2 Venezuelan men accused of killing Texas girl

 Prosecutors allege the two men kidnapped, sexually assaulted and strangled the girl before leaving her body in shallow water below a bridge.
 Her body was found in a creek on June 17.
 A medical examiner concluded she had been strangled.

-Martinez-Rangel and Peña had been arrested earlier in the year near El Paso by the U.S. Border Patrol after entering the country without documentation.
+Martinez-Rangel and Peña had been arrested near El Paso by the U.S. Border Patrol after entering the country without documentation.
 Both were released and given notices to appear in court at a later date.
+Martinez-Rangel was apprehended by Border Patrol in March and Peña in May.

 Republicans used Nungaray’s death and other cases in which immigrants who entered the country illegally were accused of committing violent crimes to criticize how President Joe Biden managed the U.S.-Mexico border during his administration.
 In another case, Jose Ibarra, a Venezuelan man, was sentenced to life in prison last month for the death of Georgia nursing student Laken Riley.